freepn/fpnd/README_DNS_privacy.rst

 * we don't know (and will not assume) how your system is setup
 * breaking DNS is a *bad* thing
-* too many other packages you probably have installed already do this (mainly systemd and networkmanager)
+* too many other packages you may have installed already do this (connman, systemd, and networkmanager)

-The first option above involves doing nothing about your current DNS setup, ie, it will work just as it always has, but leaves it insecure and definitely not private.
+The default option above involves doing nothing about your current DNS setup, ie, it will work just as it always has, but leaves it insecure and definitely not private (unless you've already set up your own dnscrypt resolver).

 The second option involves using a public DNS provider (eg, `Cloudflare`_ or `OpenNIC`_) and setting ``route_dns`` to True in the fpnd settings file